ericwindmill/flutter_by_example/angel-server/web/content/dart/1_operators/bitwise_and_shift.md

     - operators
 ---

 You can manipulate the individual bits of numbers in Dart.
-Usually, you’d use these bitwise and shift operators with integers.
+Usually, you'd use these bitwise and shift operators with integers.

 | Operator |	Meaning |
 |---|---|